Electrolysis permanent hair removal

 Sterile disposable probes are used to totally eliminate any risk of cross infection.
 For each client a brand new sterile probe is used and the individually packed sterile probe will be opened in front of you.

-What actually happens in an electrolysis treatment?
+What actually happens in Permanent Hair Removal Electrolysis?

 A very fine disposable sterile needle or probe, about the size of a small eyelash, is introduced into the individual hair follicle to the correct depth and a small amount of current is released.
 This eventually destroys the root of the hair by cutting off the blood supply which feeds the hair thus starving it of nourishment and nutrients.
 The